reclaimprotocol/attestor-core/docs/provider.md

                 "xPath": "",
             }
         ],
 		// this is the response selection.
-This tells the witness
+This tells the attestor
 		// what to look for in the response.
 If the response doesn't
-		// match this -- the witness will reject the claim.
+		// match this -- the attestor will reject the claim.
 		// This selection can be done either by a simple string match
 		// or regex
 		"responseSelections": [